Bodger & Badger: Popularity

-In 2000 and 2001 all episodes of Bodger and Badger were repeated on archive children's programming strand CBBC on Choice on the BBC Choice digital TV channel.
+In 2000 and 2001, all episodes of Bodger and Badger were repeated on archive children's programming strand CBBC on Choice on the BBC Choice digital TV channel.
 Additionally, they were broadcast on CBeebies in 2002 but then disappeared from schedules until 2005 when the CBBC channel began a repeat of series 6–9.
 Since 2008 it has not been shown at all, although recorded episodes have surfaced on the internet and exist on YouTube.

 Bodger and Badger has enjoyed something of a cult status, particularly among teenagers and young adults who grew up with the programme.
-It has also found popularity amongst students, tuning into daytime re-runs.
+It has also found popularity amongst students, tuning into daytime repeats.
 As such, it has led to a popular tour of UK universities; 'Mashed Potato Theme Nights' were held at various universities, including Hull, Aston, Warwick, Bath, Buckinghamshire New and Aberystwyth.
 A DVD, 'Bodger and Badger: Live', was released on 6 November 2006.

 Bodger and Badger have also since appeared in other venues, most notably in the kids' field at Glastonbury Festival, where a routine aimed primarily at children is also cleverly seeded with knowing in-jokes about the festival and the people attending it.

 In 2007, two adverts were filmed for instant mashed potato brand Smash, the first in a planned series of adverts for a new marketing campaign featuring the two characters and playing on Badger's love of mashed potato.
 However, whilst the first two adverts were completed and shown at trade fairs, as well as some industry literature featuring the characters released, the ad campaign was ultimately dropped and never aired, due to the BBC still owning the rights to the Bodger and Badger name and concept, which would conflict with the BBC's obligation to not use any of its programmes or stars to promote commercial properties.

-Andy Cunningham died of duodenal cancer on 5 June 2017, aged 67.

-With approval from Cunningham's family, Badger is now puppeteered by Ash White.
-An official TikTok account for "Bodger's Badger" was set up in September 2022.